jgdotnet/jgdotnet.github.io/README.md

-# jgdotnet.github.io
+# Jose Galaverna
-Projects and CV by Jose Galaverna
+Journal, Notes, and Projects by Jose Galaverna